Skip to content

 • callback – The function to call at event completion used to send the updated message and context back to the user.

 Example: The following code snippet onBotMessage event evaluates the user message for content and then for message tone.
-If the message tone is greater than or equal to 2 for the angry tone, then the communication between the user and the assistant is switched to a live agent.
+If the message tone is greater than or equal to 2 for the angry tone, then the communication between the user and the bots is switched to a live human agent.

 /*